nyergler/tut/README.rst

 If the path (``./demosrc``) is not an existing git repository, Tut will initialize one and add an initial commit.

+Subsequent Tut commands should be run from within the Tut-managed repository.

 When you want to start a new step (checkpoint) starting from the one you're currently on, run ``tut start``::